Nantor/HowTo-YDKJ-RetroPi/README.md

 # How to install and configure "You don't know Jack" on RetropPi (Raspberry Pi).
-(WIP)

 This is a guid, that explain how to install the game _You don't know Jack_ on RetroPi (Raspberry Pi).
 This also include to configure the special intros and setup the use of the buzzers from the game _Buzz_.